Divorce can be one of the most painful and stressful experiences a person goes through...Learn More

 For example, the police must have a "reasonable suspicion" under the Fourth Amendment to pull you over for a suspected DUI.
 If the police officer cannot articulate specific reasons why they believed that you might be intoxicated, it may be possible to get evidence gathered during the traffic stop suppressed.
 This may demolish the prosecution's case or at least make the prosecution more open to negotiating a plea deal that minimizes the consequences for you.Consult a Personal Injury, Criminal Defense, DUI, or Divorce Lawyer in the Jackson Area

 If your future is at stake, you should not hesitate to consult a Jackson divorce attorney or seek assistance with a criminal or personal injury matter.
 M. Devin Whitt takes cases from all over the state of Mississippi.
 He primarily represents clients throughout the tri-county area of Madison, Hinds, and Rankin Counties, as well as in Yazoo, Forrest, Lauderdale, Simpson, Copiah, and Lincoln Counties.
-He also represents individuals in the cities of Jackson, Ridgeland, Madison, Pearl, Brandon, Byram, Canton, Clinton, Terry, and Mendenhall.
+He also represents individuals who need a divorce attorney in the Ridgeland area or representation in the cities of Madison, Pearl, Brandon, Byram, Canton, Clinton, Terry, and Mendenhall.
 Call us at 601-607-5055 or use our online form to set up a free in-office consultation with an agreed and contested divorce and family law, criminal defense, DUI, or personal injury attorney.